Do you suffer with dry eyes that worsen in the spring?

 Seasonal allergies can be quite uncomfortable and lead to dry, sore eyes.

-If your dry eye symptoms significantly impact your performance of daily activities, visit your eye doctor for an eye exam.
+If your dry eye symptoms significantly impact your performance of daily activities, visit an eye doctor near you for an eye exam.

 Your eye doctor may recommend in-office dry eye treatments to relieve severe dry eyes and discuss other effective ways to reduce your allergy symptoms.